UBSS Facilities

 The Museum

-There is now an excellent display of some of our best material, along with a historical exhibit about our club, on the ground floor.
+There is now an excellent display of some of our best material on the ground floor.
 Anybody is most welcome to come and view the museum - it is best to contact our curator, Linda Wilson, to find the best time.
-There is still work continuing on the collection, usually on Tuesday nights before meeting in the pub, so if you feel like helping, do come along.
+There is still work continuing on the collection, sometimes on Tuesday nights before meeting in the pub, so if you feel like helping, do come along.

 Tackle Store and Workshop